JetBrains/Qodana/topics/jvm.md

 #### Gradle

+<link-summary>Gradle runs scripts based on the Compatibility Matrix meaning that the latest supported and
+downloadable version of the JDK will be set up as the Gradle JDK.</link-summary>

 Gradle runs scripts based on the [Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html) meaning that the latest supported and downloadable version of the JDK will be set up as the Gradle JDK.
 Using the Compatibility Matrix in combination with the list of [available JDK versions](#Available+versions),